400k+

 Efficiency

-A Flutter developer builds mobile apps that run on iOS and Android from a single Dart codebase, using Google's UI framework that compiles to native ARM code rather than relying on platform web views.
+A Flutter developer builds mobile apps that run on iOS and Android from a single Dart codebase, using Google's UI framework that compiles to native ARM code, bypassing platform web views entirely.
 As of 2026, production Flutter apps include Google Pay, BMW's My BMW app, Nubank, and eBay Motors.

-Day-to-day, they build widget trees in Dart, manage state with patterns like Bloc or Riverpod, write platform channels to access native device APIs, and ship through both app stores from one CI/CD pipeline.
-The thing that separates Flutter from other cross-platform tools is its rendering engine.
-It draws every pixel itself, which means pixel-perfect consistency across platforms but also means developers need to understand how the framework paints under the hood.
+Day to day, they build widget trees in Dart, manage state with patterns like Bloc or Riverpod, write platform channels to access native device APIs, and ship through both app stores from one CI/CD pipeline.
+Flutter's rendering engine draws every pixel itself, which means pixel-perfect consistency across platforms.
+Hot reload keeps iteration times under a second, and a strong Flutter developer knows how the framework paints under the hood.

 A strong Flutter developer thinks in widgets.
 They've built custom render objects, optimized list performance with slivers, and shipped apps that feel native on both platforms without falling back to platform-specific workarounds.